ilya2309548/ilya2309548/README.md

 ### Hi there 👋, My name is Ilya
 #### I am a beginner programmer

-I live in Moscow and am a second-year student at NUST MISIS in the field of Computer Science and Computer Engineering.
+I live in Moscow and am a third-year student at NUST MISIS in the field of Computer Science and Computer Engineering.

 Skills: C++/Python